DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 ## Updates

--   26-04-14 - Finalising design process this week, in preperation for production.
+-   26-04-14 - Finalising design process this week, in preparation for production.
 -   26-04-11 - Lab testing is all but complete and the board is working really well on all fronts.
 -   26-04-08 - Pre-Production Boards Arrived and now in Test.
 -   26-03-29 - Preview Overview Released